james-gyzhu/label_propagation/README.md

-label_propagation
+Label Propagation
 =================

-Solutions for label propagation using (active) semi-supervised learning
+Python code for the solutions of label propagation using (active) semi-supervised learning.